 Adult Male Circumcision in London by Experienced Surgeon/Urologist

 Dr Khan is an expert in methods of circumcision such as sleeve, sutureless (Glue), free hand, forceps guided method, stitches, dorsal slit, revision, redo circumcision, preputioplasty and frenuplasty (release/division of a short tight frenulum which causes the head of the penis to tilt down during erections also called “frenulum breve.”).
 Phimosis ( tight foreskin caused by balanitis xerotica obliterans in 20% adults in our experince.
-Dr Khan can discuss the characteristics of high and low cut, tight and loose cut types of circumcision.
+Dr Khan can discuss the characteristics of high and low cut, tight and loose cut types or styles of circumcision.

-Please stop taking any medication such as Warfarin, Aspirin or Clopidogrel (Plavix) or any blood thinning tablets 5 days before the operation.
-Please consult your doctor before stopping these medications.
+Please stop taking any medication such as anti-platelets or any blood thinning tablets 5 days before the operation.
+Please consult your doctor (GP) before stopping these medications.